DSC-SPIDAL/harp/Hands-on.md

 ## Invoke Harp-DAAL K-means via Python Interface

-Besides, the Java programming API, Harp-DAAL currently provides another Python API, which interfaces Harp-DAAL with other python written applications.
+Harp-DAAL currently provides Python API, which interfaces Harp-DAAL with other python written applications.
 By just adding several lines of python code, you are able to deploy the original python application on Hadoop Cluster and boost the performance by leveraging DAAL kernels.